pyecharts/pyecharts/document/doc_en_US.md

     The label text on both ends, such as ['High', 'Low']
 * visual_range_color -> list
     default ->  ['#50a3ba', '#eac763', '#d94e5d']
-    For visual channel color, array is used, like: ['#333', '#78ab23', 'blue'],
-    which means a color ribbon is formed based on the three color stops,
-    and dataValues will be mapped to the ribbon.
-Specifically,
+    For visual channel color, array is used, like: ['#333', '#78ab23', 'blue'],which means a color ribbon is formed based on the three color stops,and dataValues will be mapped to the ribbon.
-    the dataValue that equals to visualMap.min will be mapped onto '#333',
-    the dataValue that equals to visualMap.max will be mapped onto 'blue',
-    and other dataValues will be piecewisely interpolated to get the final color.
+    Specifically,the dataValue that equals to visualMap.min will be mapped onto '#333',the dataValue that equals to visualMap.max will be mapped onto 'blue',and other dataValues will be piecewisely interpolated to get the final color.
 * visual_orient -> str
     default -> 'vertical'
     How to layout the visualMap component, 'horizontal' or 'vertical'.
 * visual_pos -> str/int
     default -> 'left'
     Distance between visualMap component and the left side of the container.
-    visual_pos value can be instant pixel value like 20;
-    it can also be percentage value relative to container width like '20%';
-    and it can also be 'left', 'center', or 'right'.
+    visual_pos value can be instant pixel value like 20;it can also be percentage value relative to container width like '20%';and it can also be 'left', 'center', or 'right'.
 * visual_top -> str/int
     default -> 'top'
     Distance between visualMap component and the top side of the container.
-    visual_top value can be instant pixel value like 20;
-    it can also be percentage value relative to container width like '20%';
-    and it can also be 'top', 'middle', or 'bottom'.
+    visual_top value can be instant pixel value like 20;it can also be percentage value relative to container width like '20%';and it can also be 'top', 'middle', or 'bottom'.
 * is_calculable -> bool
     default -> True
     Whether show handles, which can be dragged to adjust "selected range".